Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Radiation burns are caused by the energy of UV and radioactive radiation (intense infrared radiation causes a thermal burn).
-UV-burn occurs with individual intolerance to this type of radiation, or with its long exposure (UV-therapy - erythema therapeutic dose, insolation - beach burn).
-In the latter case, the majority of victims develop a second degree of lesion (hyperemia).
-However, with increased individual sensitivity to UV rays, small vesicles surrounded by bright hyperemic skin can form on the affected areas.
+UV burns occur with individual intolerance to this type of radiation or with its prolonged exposure (UV therapy - erythemal therapeutic dose, insolation - beach burn).
+In the latter case, most victims develop grade II damage (hyperemia).
+However, with increased individual sensitivity to UV rays, small blisters surrounded by brightly hyperemic skin may form on the affected areas.

-Severe burns are caused by radioactive radiation.
-Such burns can occur with a local single exposure at doses of 800-1000 rem and more.
-The nature and degree of tissue damage in radiation burns, their clinical course and outcome depend on the amount of energy absorbed by the tissues, the type of ionizing radiation, exposure, size and localization of the lesion.
+Burns caused by radioactive radiation are more severe.
+Such burns can occur with local single exposure to doses of 800-1000 rem and more.
+The nature and extent of tissue damage in radiation burns, their clinical course and outcome depend on the amount of energy absorbed by the tissues, the type of ionizing radiation, exposure, size and localization of the lesion.

 Symptoms

-Radiation burns of the auricle, as a rule, are accompanied by a corresponding lesion of the face, which manifests itself several minutes after irradiation with hyperemia caused by the expansion of the capillaries of the skin and subcutaneous tissue.
-After a few hours or days, the irradiated tissues remain unchanged.
+Radiation burns of the auricle are usually accompanied by corresponding damage to the face, which manifests itself several minutes after irradiation by hyperemia caused by the expansion of the capillaries of the skin and subcutaneous tissue.
+Subsequently, after several hours or days, the irradiated tissues remain unchanged.

-Then they gradually begin to manifest necrobiotic and dystrophic processes.
-First of all, pathological and morphological changes develop in the nerve tissues: the myelin sheaths of the skin nerves swell, the extremities of the sensory and trophic nerves break up.
+Then, gradually, necrobiotic and dystrophic processes begin to manifest themselves in them.
+First of all, pathological and morphological changes develop in the nerve tissues: the myelin sheaths of the skin nerves swell, the endings of the sensory and trophic nerves disintegrate.

-Simultaneously, pathological changes occur in all tissues of the dermis: hair follicles, sebaceous and sweat glands, etc., are dying.
-There is an expansion of capillaries and stasis in them, which causes a second wave of hyperemia of the affected skin area.
+At the same time, pathological changes occur in all tissues of the dermis: hair follicles, sebaceous and sweat glands, etc. die.
+Capillary dilation and stasis in them are noted, which causes a second wave of hyperemia of the affected area of the skin.
 In severe radiation burns, the arterial wall changes and tissue necrosis occurs.
-Due to the death of the trophic nerve endings, the regeneration process proceeds very sluggishly and for a long time, the formation of the leukocyte shaft does not occur, but the border of the necrosis does not occur, and the restored dermis and scars often undergo repeated ulceration.
+Due to the death of trophic nerve endings, the regeneration process is very sluggish and long-term, the formation of a leukocyte shaft at the border of necrosis does not occur, and the restored areas of the dermis and scars are often subject to repeated ulceration.

 Where does it hurt?